-Existing statutory language for the Public Health Emergency Fund (42 U.S. Code § 247d (b)) inadequately describes how the Fund can be used.
+Existing statutory language for the Public Health Emergency Fund (42 US Code § 247d (b)) inadequately describes how the Fund can be used.
 On the few occasions where the account was previously funded and utilized, congressional appropriations only addressed specific threats.
 This leaves Congress with little information regarding how well the Fund would work as originally conceived.
 There is also no consensus regarding how much funding would be needed, or how use of the Fund could improve response to public health emergencies.
 As a result, Congress has been reluctant to provide additional appropriations for the PHEF.

 Congress must examine the utility of the Fund and clearly identify triggers, eligible activities, and accountability.
-Currently, funds can only be The Panel addressed domestic public health emergency funding in its 2018 report, Budget Reform for Biodefense: Integrated Budget Needed to Increase Return on Investment.
-In this report, the Panel stated that the nation requires:
+Currently, funds can only be dispensed when the Secretary of The Commission addressed domestic public health emergency funding in its 2018 report, Budget Reform for Biodefense: Integrated Budget Needed to Increase Return on Investment.
+In this report, the Commission stated that the nation requires: